easensoy/HOOVI-Vacuum-Cleaner-Robot/README.md

 To explain the possible actions of HOOVI, a function generateSuccessor is defined that contains a set of operators.
 This function is a transform function on a state representation that transforms HOOVI's inter-floor and in-floor states into other states.
 The generateSuccessor which was created function is a way to define the accessibility relationship between states.

+## Pseudocode

+define goal state
+define initial state

+push initial state onto queue

+while queue is not empty:
+  state s = pop state from queue add s to visited list

+  if s == goal state:
+    display solution

+  else:
+    generate all valid successors with s as parent for all successors:
+      if successor is not in visited list: add successor to queue

 ## The Binary Tree

 ![tree](https://user-images.githubusercontent.com/76905667/182643316-d79076d7-7872-45b3-a173-85d5d3771d67.png)